-Between the two, would you say that consuming marijuana or drinking alcohol was the most dangerous?
-Nearly 70% of Americans say that booze is more damaging than smoking marijuana, according to a 2015 study, and from what we’ve learned since, they were most likely correct.
+Which of the two would you say is more dangerous to consume—marijuana or alcohol?
+Nearly 70% of Americans say that booze is more damaging than smoking marijuana, according to a 2015 study.
+And from what we've learned since, they were most likely correct.

 The literature on how cannabis affects the heart is inconclusive at best, indicating an area that requires more research.

 According to the American Cancer Society, the cannabinoids in marijuana